Common Causes & Symptoms of Acute Liver Failure: You Need to Know

 Alcohol-related liver disease (ARLD) has no medical treatment.
 The only treatment is to quit drinking.
 If the liver has stopped functioning completely, doctors advise a liver transplant.
 Complications of ARLD include internal bleeding, toxic build-up in the brain, fluid accumulation in the abdomen, liver cancer, and infections.

-Consuming excessive alcohol can cause chronic diseases, such as heart disease, high blood pressure, stroke, liver disease, digestive problems, and cancer of the liver, colon cancer, rectum, breast cancer, oesophagus mouth cancer, and throat cancer.
+- Effects of Long-Term Alcohol Abuse and Cessation: Consuming excessive alcohol can cause chronic diseases, such as heart disease, high blood pressure, stroke, liver disease, digestive problems, and cancer of the liver, colon cancer, rectum cancer, breast cancer, esophagus cancer, mouth cancer, and throat cancer.
 Alcohol cessation can cause withdrawal symptoms.
 These can be emotional and physical.
 Symptoms range from mild anxiety, hallucinations, seizures, fatigue, nausea, increased heart rate, insomnia, high blood pressure, and confusion.

 Frequently Asked Questions